You don’t know me, but I want to talk about the value I can bring to the sales team at your company.

 “On my first outreach, I’ve got a video.
 I’ve got the personalization specific to the person that I’m reaching out to.
 So they can tell it’s not just an automated email.
 I’ve got my Crash pitch, and these are all sort of linked strategically in the email.

 “And that’s what they want to see.
 If you’re a marketer, they want to see that you can market yourself and that you are generating content that is trying to accomplish a goal.
 It needs to speak to all different people that are going to be looking at your stuff.

 “Different candidates are going to have to reach out to their prospective employers in different ways.
 So I think it is important to just show that in your outreach, you are setting yourself apart from the other 99 that are going to be applying.
 In today’s world, it’s all about just setting yourself apart from the rest.”

 A note from Bradley: “The template probably isn’t cookie-cutter for everyone.
 But it illustrates how I used the sequence for myself.
 It should be used creatively and geared toward your target employer profile.”

-“I had a bunch of prospects tell me, ‘I’ve never seen that Crash profile before.
+“I had a bunch of prospects tell me, ‘I’ve never seen that Crash pitch before.
 I love the video.
 And it’s cool that you’re up-to-speed on all of that tech.’
 They thought it was great.